 Fasting

 In Pope Francis’s gentle yet profound teachings, fasting during Lent emerges as a powerful call to transformation.
-Something far beyond mere abstention from food or vices.
+Something far beyond just abstention from food or vices.

 This practice isn’t just a check on our spiritual disciplines.
-It’s an invitation to embark on a journey of genuine renewal.
+It’s an invitation to start a journey of renewal.

 Pope Francis challenges us to consider our consumption habits and how they affect our spiritual lives, global family, and the Earth.